braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 * **When**: After a user first opens the app, we want to send them an email to welcome them.
 * **Who**: We're targeting new users who are using our app for the first time.
 * **Where**: We are confident we can reach new users through their email, which is how we've done all our past messaging.
 * **How**: We want to set a one day delay as to not overwhelm our new users with notifications.
-After this delay, we'll send an email with a list of the most popular movies and tv shows to entice them to keep using the app.
+After this delay, we'll send an email with a list of the most popular movies and TV shows to entice them to keep using the app.

 ## General tips